 BIG DATA CHALLENGES

-One thing is certain, the Big Data rising importance leads companies to think more seriously about it.
-For Big Data is in aaccordance with the need of companies for a more extensive customer knowledge in order to anticipate his demands, provide better service, design products and services that respond without fail to anticipated needs.
-In short, the Big Data seem to meet the needs of organizations to react as early and as quickly as possible to market demands, ideally in real time and even predict market demand for better answer.
+One thing is certain, the increasing importance of massive data leads companies to think more seriously about it.
+Because these data are strongly needed by companies in order to get a more extensive customer knowledge in order to anticipate his demands, provide better service, design products and services that respond without fail to anticipated needs.
+In short, massive data analysis seems to meet the needs of organizations to react as early and as quickly as possible to market demands, ideally in real time and even predict market demand for better answer.

 What are the challenges and the expected benefits of Big Data?
-Undoubtedly, Big Data is a factor of innovation for enterprises by new uses it creates.
-On the client side, big data promises better quality service, more personalized and responsive services.
-On the business side, Big Data makes it mossible to have this 360-degree vision that all decision-makers dream of, a vision that acts on all communication channels and company’s interaction with its customers.
+Undoubtedly, this new data approach is a factor of innovation for enterprises by new uses it creates.
+On the client side, massive data promise better quality service, more personalized and responsive services.
+On the business side, these data make it mossible to have this 360-degree vision that all decision-makers dream of, a vision that acts on all communication channels and company’s interaction with its customers.
 A 360-degree vision that brings unparalleled knowledge of the client, with all the benefits that can be expected from information as precise and sharp, but that requires putting the customer at the heart of the organization.

 But current systems are not organized in this way.
 Each channel of communication with customers is managed with a dedicated business application with its own customer data.
 This silo architecture does not expect to disclose all business applications hitherto autonomous.
 Put the given customer at the heart of business practice involves communicating these business applications, which poses a number of challenges, both technical and organizational.

-One of the major challenges of Big Data is abandoning a silo vision of an information system in favor of a multi-business cross customer-centric vision.
-A major site for any business that wants to provide the means to enjoy the benefits of Big Data.
+One of the major challenges is abandoning a silo vision of an information system in favor of a multi-business cross customer-centric vision.
+A major site for any business that wants to provide the means to enjoy the benefits of these massive data.